Transmitting qubits through relativistic fields: Retrieving the qubit state from the Field

 whereas if Alice started in $\ket{+X}_A$, then Bob's final coupling has no effect,

 We see that after Bob's final coupling, the field and Alice are in the same state in both cases.
 This means that also for an arbitrary state $\ket\psi=x_+\ket{+X}+x_-\ket{-X}$ we obtain

-In other words, up to order $\mOgamma$, Bob's detector ends up in Alice's pure initial state.
-In fact, as shown in Appendix \ref{app:overlap}, the overlap of Bob's exact final state $\rho_B$ and the ideal pure target state is at least
+In other words, up to order $\mOgamma$, Bob's detector ends up in the pure state that Alice initially sent.
+In fact, as shown in Appendix \ref{app:overlap}, the overlap of Bob's exact final state $\rho_B$ and the ideal (pure) target state is lower-bounded by

 We conclude that arbitrarily state transfer is possible if Bob's sensing interactions can be designed such that the field states are hardly displaced by them, i.e., $\|\gamma_1\|^2,\|\gamma_2\|^2<<1$ are very small.